CMOS: History

 The principle of complementary symmetry was first introduced by George Sziklai in 1953 who then discussed several complementary bipolar circuits.
 Paul Weimer, also at RCA, invented in 1962 thin-film transistor (TFT) complementary circuits, a close relative of CMOS.
 He invented complementary flip-flop and inverter circuits, but did no work in a more complex complementary logic.
 He was the first person able to put p-channel and n-channel TFTs in a circuit on the same substrate.
 Three years earlier, John T. Wallmark and Sanford M. Marcus published a variety of complex logic functions implemented as integrated circuits using JFETs, including complementary memory circuits.
 Frank Wanlass was familiar with work done by Weimer at RCA.

-The MOSFET (metal–oxide–semiconductor field-effect transistor, or MOS transistor) was invented by Mohamed M. Atalla and Dawon Kahng at Bell Labs in 1959.
-There were originally two types of MOSFET fabrication processes, PMOS (p-type MOS) and NMOS (n-type MOS).
-Both types were developed by Atalla and Kahng when they originally invented the MOSFET, fabricating both PMOS and NMOS devices with 20 µm and then 10 µm gate lengths in 1960.
-While the MOSFET was initially overlooked and ignored by Bell Labs in favour of bipolar transistors, the MOSFET invention generated significant interest at Fairchild Semiconductor.
-Based on Atalla's work, Chih-Tang Sah introduced MOS technology to Fairchild with his MOS-controlled tetrode fabricated in late 1960.
+In 1955, Carl Frosch and Lincoln Derick accidentally grew a layer of silicon dioxide over the silicon wafer, for which they observed surface passivation effects.
+By 1957 Frosch and Derick, using masking and predeposition, were able to manufacture silicon transistors.
+They showed that silicon dioxide protected silicon wafers from dopants diffusing into the wafer, and insulated the wafer from damage due to heat during the process.
+J.R.
+Ligenza and W.G.
+Spitzer studied the mechanism of thermally grown oxides and fabricated a high quality Si/SiO2 stack in 1960.

+Following this research, Mohamed Atalla and Dawon Kahng proposed a silicon MOS transistor in 1959 and successfully demonstrated a working MOS device with their Bell Labs team in 1960.
+Their team included E. E. LaBate and E. I. Povilonis who fabricated the device; M. O. Thurston, L. A. D'Asaro, and J. R. Ligenza who developed the diffusion processes, and H. K. Gummel and R. Lindner who characterized the device.
+There were originally two types of MOSFET logic, PMOS (p-type MOS) and NMOS (n-type MOS).

+In 1948, Bardeen and Brattain patented the progenitor of MOSFET, an insulated-gate FET (IGFET) with an inversion layer.
+Bardeen's patent, and the concept of an inversion layer, forms the basis of CMOS technology today.
 A new type of MOSFET logic combining both the PMOS and NMOS processes was developed, called complementary MOS (CMOS), by Chih-Tang Sah and Frank Wanlass at Fairchild.
 In February 1963, they published the invention in a research paper.
 In both the research paper and the patent filed by Wanlass, the fabrication of CMOS devices was outlined, on the basis of thermal oxidation of a silicon substrate to yield a layer of silicon dioxide located between the drain contact and the source contact.